holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/01_weka/lesson_plan.md

         - Explain what classifier is doing
             - Iterating through data
             - Looking for cleanest "cut"
+    - Look at the output: classifier
+        - Just a simple Python program
 - Reflection
     - What was your resulting classifier performance?
     - What is a decision tree?